oneapi-src/oneDAL/docs/source/onedal/algorithms/ensembles/decision-forest.rst

 Training method: *Dense*
 ~~~~~~~~~~~~~~~~~~~~~~~~
-In "Dense" training method all possible split variants for each feature (from selected features' subset for current node) are evaluated
+In *dense* training method all possible split variants for each feature (from selected features' subset for current node) are evaluated
 for best split computation.

 .. _df_t_math_hist:

 Training method: *Hist*
 ~~~~~~~~~~~~~~~~~~~~~~~~
-"inexact" (also called "histogram") training method.
-In this method we consider only some selected subset of splits for best split computation.
+In *hist* training method, we consider only some selected subset of splits for best split computation.
 This subset of splits is computed for each feature on initialization stage of the algorithm.
 After computing subset of splits, we substitute each value from initially provided data with the value of the corresponding bin.
 Bins are continuous intervals between selected splits.